 - Mistake.
 This can occur when the testator signs the will thinking he or she was signing some other document or where he or she intended to sign the will but signed another document.

 - Insane Delusion.
 If the will was signed as a direct result of an insane delusion, the will be invalid.
-An insane delusion is an insane belief or figment of one’s imagination or a belief in something that does not exist and which no rational person would believe to exist.
+An insane delusion is an insane belief or figment of one’s imagination or a belief in so

 Step 5: Standing to Contest A Will